rkluger68/cpycourse/docs/training/tutorial.md

 Providing a named access to an area in memory holding data, which can be changed during program execution.

 In Python a variable is a name referencing such a memory area.
 The variable is bound to the memory location upon an assignment(-statement).
 Python-Variables are not tightly coupled to a memory location, the can be rebound to different memory locations by further assignments.
 At different point in time, the variable may refer to different locations in memory, storing different values and types of value.
-This makes Python a dynamic-typed language
+This makes Python a dynamic-typed language.

     python3
     Python 3.6.5 (default, Jun 28 2018, 16:00:48)